 Unlike many of the buildings around Fort Halstead, this structure was not built for any unique testing or evaluation purpose, but for the protection of the site.
 Constructed in the early years of the Second World War, this firewatchers post stands on the highest point across the site; on top of a rampart within the

 Located outside the wire on Crow Drive, building N17 was constructed as an optical test range.
-Most likely originally constructed entirely from wood, the later edition of a brick front facade and roller shutter door may have come from a change of use.
-By 1975 the building was under the control of the admin department
+The building was erected by the Ministry of Supply (MoS) for High Explosive Research (HER) who were engaged in Operation Hurricane to test high speed cameras.* Most likely originally constructed entirely from wood, the later edition of a brick

 Constructed as part of the London Defence Scheme, the fort at Knockholt (also known as the Polhill Fort and latterly Fort Halstead) was part of an extensive earthwork defensive system constructed on the North Downs.
 There were a total of thirteen mobilisation centres (also known as redoubts or forts) constructed in the late 19th Century.